dattasaurabh82/rpi-wifi-configurator/README.md

 - [x] Handle --- What if the desired WIFI doesn't have any PWD?
 - [ ] Better: Add scan to get all wifi details before connecting ... ?
+- [ ] Implement sage of config template ini vs hardcoded defaults
-- [ ] Add the correct IP address display ...
+- [x] Add the correct IP address display ...
+- [ ] Clean exit
-- [ ] Add "permission issues with PolicyKit for Debian Trixie" methods in install script ...
+- [ ] Add "permission issues with PolicyKit for Debian Trixie" (for non-sudo usage) methods in install script ...
+- [ ]
 - [ ] uninstall script
-- [ ] usage of config template ini vs hardcoded defaults
 - [ ] Check `http://link_to_install_script | sh` efforts

 ---